jonnylydaa/jonnylydaa.github.io/herpdbREADME.md

 Additionally, you can open up a MsaView view and input the `HSV1_variant_alignment_clustalo.aln-stockholm` file (Url is: https://raw.githubusercontent.com/jonnylydaa/herpdb/6bc637c4f9805606d1ff557199c1505edbfeb673/precomputed_files/HSV1_variant_alignment_clustalo.aln-stockholm) into the first file entry (alignment file) and then you can input `HSV1_variants_clustalo.phylotree` (Url is: https://raw.githubusercontent.com/jonnylydaa/herpdb/6bc637c4f9805606d1ff557199c1505edbfeb673/precomputed_files/HSV1_variants_clustalo.phylotree) into the second file entry (tree file).

-This will allow you to MsaView to display the data within these files in the chance that the pre-loaded Jbrowse 2 instance is not working correctly.
+This will allow MsaView to display the data within these files in the chance that the pre-loaded Jbrowse 2 instance is not working correctly.